ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 - .pdf

-Additionally, the following file container types are supported.
+Also, the following file container types are supported.
 You can view the list of files in the container in the preview pane.

 - .zip